Almost Complex Structures on Homotopy Complex Projective Spaces: Introduction

+For $n=4$, the answer to our question is also yes, proved by Libgober and Wood in \cite{libgoberwood1990kahler} using a result of Heaps in \cite{heaps1970almost} concerning almost complex structures on $8$-manifolds.
+They also provide a classification of almost complex structures on homotopy $\CP^4$s.
+This result uses the classification of homotopy $\CP^n$s, carried out by Brumfiel in \cite{brumfiel1968differentiable} for $n \leq 6$, as its starting point.
+We aim to use Brumfiel's calculations for $n=5,6$.
+With this in mind, our question is

 \begin{problem} Let $X$ be a smooth closed manifold homotopy equivalent to $\CP^n$ for $n = 4, 5,$ or $6$.
-Does $X$ admit an almost complex structure? \end{problem}
+Use the surgery classification of homotopy $\CP^n$s for such $n$ to determine whether $X$ admits an almost complex structure. \end{problem}

-For $n=4$, the answer is yes, proved by Libgober and Wood in \cite{libgoberwood1990kahler} using a result of Heaps in \cite{heaps1970almost} concerning almost complex structures on $8$-manifolds.
-They also provide a classification of almost complex structures on homotopy $\CP^4$s.
+We include the case $n=4$ above because our methods will provide a second proof of Libgober and Wood's result.
+For each value of $n$ under consideration, we will answer Problem \ref{cpprob} affirmatively and provide a classification of almost complex structures on homotopy $\CP^n$s.

-We will answer Problem \ref{cpprob} affirmatively for $n=5$ and negatively for $n=6$.
-For $n=6$, up to torsion in the homotopy structure set, homotopy $\CP^6$s are classified by integers $m,n,q$ satisfying a certain constraint equation, and we will show that a homotopy $\CP^6$ admits an almost complex structure if and only if $m \equiv 0$ mod $3$, settling the question of whether there are homotopy complex projective spaces that do not admit almost complex structures.

 The paper is structured as follows.
 In section \ref{preliminaries} we discuss the main tools relevant to solving Problem \ref{cpprob}, namely results that allow the problem to be solved by computations in characteristic classes as well as a summary of Brumfiel's surgery classification of homotopy complex projective spaces.
 The main theorem that we appeal to in solving our problem for $n=4$ and $n=6$ is Theorem \ref{cp46thm}, which says that almost complex structures are in one-to-one correspondence with complex vector bundles with the ``correct" Chern classes in the sense that certain combinations of Chern classes agree with the Pontrjagin classes of the manifold and the top-dimensional Chern class is the Euler class of the manifold.
 This theorem only applies when the real $K$-theory of the manifold has no $2$-torsion, and thus is not valid for homotopy $\CP^n$s where $n \equiv 1$ mod $4$.
+In this section we will also remark on what is required to approach this problem in general.

 For $n=4, 6$ our method of proof relies on finding $n$-tuples of Chern classes over homotopy $\CP^n$s that satisfy the conditions in Theorem \ref{cp46thm}.
 In order to do so, one needs to be able to determine whether an integral $n$-tuple is indeed a Chern vector of some bundle over a homotopy $\CP^n$.
 This was already accomplished by Thomas in \cite{thomas1974almost}.
 In section \ref{chernvects} we characterize the image of the Chern character for $\CP^n$ and as a consequence obtain a result equivalent to Thomas' that makes finding Chern vectors that satisfy the conditions given in Theorem \ref{cp46thm} a problem in linear algebra and elementary number theory, stated in Corollary \ref{linalgforCP}.